mandilpradhan/Bypass_CGNAT/Digital-Ocean-(Manual-Installation).md

 ```bash
 sudo nano /etc/wireguard/wg0.conf
 ```

+### Traffic forwarding choices:
+You have 2 options on how to forward traffic.
+You can forward everything through, or you can forward explicit ports.
+#### a.
+Forward everything:
+If you use this option, iptables will be set up to forward all traffic (except ports 22 and your wireguard port) through to your local server.
+This means that all port restricting/firewalling will need to be done on your local server.

 ### Use the following config:
 **Things you need to change:**
 Name | Item | Description